eras/ducktracker/README.md

 If there are no tags selected, then all public tags will be shown.
 If any of the tags is selected, then the selected tags function as a filter.

+# Privacy

+## The --box-coords -feature

+As a particular privacy feature, or testing feature, one can start the server with `--box-coords lat1,lng1,lat2,lng2`, e.g. `--box-coords 59.432465,24.744732,59.441459,24.762416`.
+This will wrap the input data to be in that box before further processing.
+This way no clients can get the original coordinates.
+Do note though that with some data analysis and guesswork it may still be possible to recover the origin data.